 During WRITE bursts, the first valid data-in element will be registered coincident with the WRITE command.
 Subsequent data elements will be registered on each successive positive clock edge.
-Upon completion of a fixed-length burst, assuming no other commands have been initiated, the DQs will remain High-Z and any additional input data will be ignored (see Figure 19 on page 31).
+Upon completion of a fixed-length burst, assuming no other commands have been initiated, the DQs will remain High-Z and any additional input data will be ignored (see Figure 19).
+A continuous page burst will proceed until terminated (at the end of the page, it will wrap to the start address and continue).